You might be wondering how a Brit is living here in San Antonio, Texas. I often answer that by saying, ‘I flew.’

 I’ve spent an unhealthy amount of time in darkrooms, developing rolls of film, printing lots of prints.
 I learned from amazing mentors.
 Over time, I’ve refined my craft heavily influenced by photojournalism.

-When I arrived in the U.S.A, I continued my photographic career shooting model portfolios and headshots.
-Realizing this wasn’t the perfect fit, I started shooting a few weddings and was hooked.
+When I arrived in the U.S.A., I continued my photographic career shooting model portfolios and headshots.
+Realizing this wasn’t the perfect fit, I started shooting a few weddings, became hooked for the decisive moments and the emotional resonance.
 Storytelling from the heart was it.

 Shooting around 20 weddings a year, I capture weddings in San Antonio, Houston, Austin, New York, L.A. and anywhere else really.
 I’m also an occasional speaker, available for general photography and wedding workshops, street photography, and private mentoring sessions.